 He was Minister of Propaganda for Burning Man, where he was the editor-in-chief for the Jackrabbit Speaks newsletter and the Burning Man Journal, and content manager for Burning Man’s web properties.
 He also oversaw the ePlaya BBS and Burning Man’s social media presence.
 Will first attended Burning Man in 2001, and volunteered as the Operations Manager for the ARTery (Black Rock City’s art HQ) and was on the Burning Man Art Council from 2003-2008.
 He was Web Team Project Manager and Webmaster from 2004 until he transitioned to the Communications Department in 2009.

-Since retiring from Burning Man, he has worked as Director of Content and Community for Maker Faire, and Head of Communications for Obscura Digital, a cutting-edge creative studio creating world-class illumination art, based in San Francisco.
+Since retiring from Burning Man, he has worked as Director of Content and Community for Maker Faire; Head of Communications for pioneering creative studio Obscura Digital; and Director of Operations & Communications for the Portland creative design agency dotdotdash.